MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

 uses the scientific notation.
 With so much heterogeneity in the data, pandas is unable to automatically convert to the right data types.

-To convert the columns into the right datatypes, we can simply use the data type detection APIs in the PROSE Python SDK:
+To convert the columns into the right data types, we can simply use the data type detection APIs in the PROSE Python SDK:

 ```python
 builder = cx.DetectTypesBuilder(df)